jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 		.text(runners[0].name)
 		.attr("dy", 20);

-To the right of the runner's name, we want to mark splits by dots, placed at a distance proportional to the times. <br/> Here we start to use D3's core features: the binding operations, and selections.
-We're going to select all the existing circles in the plot.
-There are none at this point; we're doing this to get a **selection**, which is the main data type that D3 deals with.
+To the right of the runner’s name, we want to mark splits by dots, placed at a distance proportional to the times. <br/> Here we start to use D3’s core features: the binding operations, and selections.
+We’re going to select all the existing circles in the plot.
+There are none at this point; we’re doing this to get a **selection**, which is the main data type that D3 deals with.
 We now bind, to this selection, the array with the splits, and for each split, we shall add a red
 ```<circle>```.